-House oversight committee starts Flynn review
+House oversight panel: No sign Flynn complied with the law

 - The former national security adviser to Donald Trump resigned earlier this year

-The committee is gathering Tuesday morning at the Capitol to review classified material provided by the Department of Defense in response to its March 22 request for more information on Flynn, according to MJ Henshaw, a spokeswoman for House Oversight Chairman Jason Chaffetz.
+The committee gathered Tuesday morning at the Capitol to review classified material provided by the Department of Defense in response to its March 22 request for more information on Flynn, according to MJ Henshaw, a spokeswoman for House Oversight Chairman Jason Chaffetz.

 The committee has sent additional requests for information about Flynn to the White House, the FBI and the Office of the Director of National Intelligence.
 However, Tuesday's meeting will only include responses from the Pentagon.

-Oversight investigators revealed last month that Flynn had received more than $45,000 for a speech he gave to RT-TV in Russia and $530,000 for work his lobbying firm did that, according to the committee, likely benefited the Republic of Turkey.
+Oversight investigators also revealed last month that Flynn had received $530,000 for work his lobbying firm did that, according to the committee, likely benefited the Republic of Turkey.

 The House and Senate intelligence committees have been leading the primary investigations into Russia's interference in the US elections and possible coordination with top aides to the Trump campaign.
 However, the House oversight panel has taken a particular focus on Flynn's work -- drilling down in a series of requests.